adetalhouet/ocp-gitops/ztp/README.md

 # Deploy a Single Node OpenShift on libvirt using RHACM ZTP capabilities

-The goal is to leverage the latest capabilities from Red Hat Advanced Cluster Management (RHACM) 2.3 to deploy an Single Node OpenShift cluster using the Zero Touch Provisioning on an emulated bare metal environment.
+The goal is to leverage the latest capabilities from Red Hat Advanced Cluster Management (RHACM) 2.3 to deploy a Single Node OpenShift cluster using the Zero Touch Provisioning on an emulated bare metal environment.

 The typical Zero Touch Provisioning flow is meant to work for bare metal environment; but if like me, you don't have a bare metal environment handy, or want to optimize the only server you have, that blog is for you.